 In the bottom left corner, you can access the photos and videos shot on Mavic Mini by clicking the Album button.
 The SkyPixel is an aerial photo and video community launched by DJI, people can share their work here.
 The Profile next to it is a place where you can check your flight logs, view DJI Forum, DJI Store, Find My Drone and Settings.

-Now let’s get into the main flight page by tapping the Go FLY button.
+Now let’s get into the main flight page by tapping the GO FLY button.
 Let me walk you through every icon with juicy details.

 There are 3 flight modes you can choose when flying.
-To change the flight mode, you just need to tap on it.

 - Mode P – P means position, it’s a common model we use for the fun of flying or practicing.